Model M Screen Reader Keypad

 More information: IBM buckling spring#IBM membrane-type

-The Screen Reader Keypad uses IBM buckling spring over membrane clicky key-switches like most of its contemporary larger siblings.
-Such a switch is comprised of a coil spring, a rocker (also known as a flipper or hammer, the white piece of plastic visible underneath the springs in the photo above) and the membrane circuitry underneath - pressing down on a buckling spring key causes the coil spring to compress and eventually buckle, which then rocks the flipper attached to the bottom of the spring thus actuating the membranes[16][16]
+The Screen Reader Keypad uses IBM buckling spring over membrane clicky keyswitches like most of its contemporary larger siblings.
+Such a switch is comprised of a coil spring, a pivot plate, and the membrane-based circuitry underneath.
+Pressing down on a buckling spring key causes the coil spring to compress and eventually buckle, which then 'rocks' the pivot plate attached to the bottom of the spring so it can apply pressure on a given pair of contact points on the membrane assembly[16][16]

 IBM - Rocking switch actuator for a low force membrane contact switch [accessed 2021-06-17].

 .
-The mechanism rocks the membranes before its fully buckled (bottomed out), allowing for part-way actuation.
-Key travel is 3.8mm[17][17]
+The mechanism 'rocks' the membrane assembly before it's fully buckled (bottomed out), allowing for part-way actuation.
+Key-travel is ~3.8mm[17][17]

 Unicomp - The Customizer Keyboard [accessed 2022-10-04].
 License/note: retrieved via Wayback Machine (2000-06-14 capture).